 2. Walls and alleyways in Old Montreal

-There are so many cool-looking walls and alleys in Old Montreal.
-It’s definitely a good place to take outfit-of-the-day photos if you’re wearing colours – Shahrzad and I were both wearing black, white, or grey, and we didn’t really stand out from any backgrounds.
+There are so many cool and rustic-looking walls and alleys in Old Montreal.
+It’s definitely a good place to take OOTD photos if you’re wearing colours – Shahrzad and I were both wearing black, white, or grey, so we didn’t really stand out from any backgrounds.
 I’ll definitely be sure to wear bright colours next time I visit to take more fun photos!

 3. World Trade Centre Montreal

-Ever since seeing photos of this place on Instagram, I’ve always wanted to come here.
-The reflections look amazing in photos.
+I’ve seen this place all over Instagram, and I’ve always wanted to come here.
+The reflections in the water look amazing in photos.
 I would love to visit here during sunset one day to take photos!

 This brunch place ties up with my Toronto favourite, Fonda Lola.
 I got this Mexican omelette, and it was to die for.
 Our server was really nice and the overall vibe of the restaurant was just great.
 The restaurant is filled with colourful drawn-wallpaper and knick knacks that make for mouthwatering food photos.

-This ice cream place has been all over my Instagram feed, and Shahrzad and I were lucky enough to catch it while we were in Montreal.
-They have tons and tons of flavours of dipped cones with a variety of possibilities for toppings.
-I was hoping my lavender-dipped cone would be purple, but it turned out to be regular chocolate-coloured (it also wasn’t as good as I hoped it would be).
-Shahrzad got the maple syrup-dipped cone, and it was so delicious.
+This ice cream place has been all over my Instagram feed, and Shahrzad and I were excited to have the chance to try it.
+They have tons and tons of flavours of dipped cones with so many possibilities for toppings.
+I was hoping my lavender-dipped cone would be purple, but it turned out to be brown and it also wasn’t as good as I hoped it would be.
+Shahrzad got the maple syrup-dipped cone, and it was delicious.

 6. Walls in the Plateau

-We were told the Plateau was the artsy part of Montreal.
+We were told the Plateau was the ‘artsy’ part of Montreal.
 There are lots of beautiful houses with beautiful staircases, colourful brick walls, and cool graffiti.
 So many OOTD photo ops here!

 7. Saint-Catherine Street

-Mont-Royal Park and La Fontaine Park were also really beautiful places, but I didn’t take any photos.
+Mont-Royal Park and La Fontaine Park were also both really beautiful places, but I didn’t take any photos.
 Montreal is a gorgeous city and I can’t wait to come back.
-If you know of any other Instagram-worthy spots, I’d love to know!
+If you know of any other Instagram-worthy spots, I’d love to know in the comments!